AseelFatayerji/Sign_Language_Interpreter/README.md

 <!-- project philosophy -->
 <img src="./readme/title2.svg"/>
+img src="./readme/title2.svg"/>

->This mobile application enables users to upload files for sign language analysis or to receive real-time interpretation, simplifying the process of learning sign language.
+>This mobile application enables users to receive real-time interpretation, simplifying the process of learning sign language and bridging the gap between verbal and non-verbal communitaion.
 >
-> Silent Learning is an app that helps people learn sign language.
+>Silent Learning is an app that helps people learn sign language.
 It gives feedback to help learners improve.
 There are two parts: one for students to learn and one for teachers to add new signs, which keeps the app's sign language collection fresh and full.

 ### User Stories